 If another funding source for the designated project expenses becomes confirmed, you may request approval to reallocate your Access Copyright Foundation Events grant toward other eligible expenses listed in your budget.

-In-kind items must be listed as both revenues and expenses.
-Identify in-kind contributions in the budget notes column on the portal budget tab.
+In-kind support must be listed as both revenues and expenses.
+Identify in-kind contributions in the budget form notes column.